-Before conducting the inspection, make sure the tractor engine is off, all rotation has stopped and the tractor is in park with the parking brake engaged.
-Make sure the mower is resting on the ground or securely blocked up and all hydraulic pressure has been relieved.
-AWARN IN G
+AWARNING Before conducting the inspection, make sure the tractor engine is off, all rotation has stopped and the tractor is in park with the parking brake engaged.
+Make sure the implement is resting on the ground or securely blocked up and all hydraulic pressure has been relieved.